ChadBurggraf/azurefabrictask/README.md

 #### An Azure dev fabric MSBuild task

-This is an Azure dev fabric task for MSBuild, which can be used to start the Windows Azure emulator if during build.
+This is an Azure dev fabric task for MSBuild, which can be used to start the Windows Azure emulator during build.
 The emulator will only be started if it is not already.

 ## Usage